Rishikeshdaoo/AudioEffectsFramework/README.md

 #### Call the effect's process function

 Error_t error = phAudioEffectDelay -> process(ppfAudioInput, ppfAudioOutput, iNumFrames); <br />
-<p> <i>ppfAudioInput, ppfAudioOutput</i> are the input/output buffers used by the library.
+- <i>ppfAudioInput, ppfAudioOutput</i> are the input/output buffers used by the library.
 The user should take care of creating and destroying these buffers. <br />
-<i>iNumFrames</i> is an argument that tells the process function the number of samples in a block of buffered audio. <p/>
+- <i>iNumFrames</i> is an argument that tells the process function the number of samples in a block of buffered audio.